Archaeologist kidnapped in PNG to return to Australia

 On Monday, police and soldiers were hunting the group of around 20 gunmen who on Sunday released New Zealand citizen Bryce Barker, a professor at Australia’s University of Southern Queensland, and Papua New Guinea nationals Jemina Haro and Teppsy Beni.

-The three were part of a group taken captive Feb.
+The three were taken captive Feb.
 19 while conducting fieldwork at Mount Bosavi in the wilds of the South Pacific island nation.
-Two of the five hostages had already been released.
+A fourth hostage had already been released.

 Australian Foreign Minister Penny Wong tweeted Sunday that the former hostages “will soon be reunited with their families.”

-Note: This story has been corrected to reflect that one of the hostages had already been released, not two.